joaopaulovieira/transcriptore.js/README.md

 // output: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 ```

-`Transcriptore.js` also have the `fetchAndParse` method to just pass one URL and receives the parsed file text:
+`Transcriptore.js` also have the `fetchAndParse` method to pass a URL and receives the parsed text file:

 ```javascript
 import Transcriptore from 'transcriptore.js'